 Students may substitute up to two credits in each of the non-elective core subject areas of English, mathematics, and science as provided for in the Course Code Directory (CCD).
-If the a student in grades 9 through 12 who enrolls in and satisfactorily completes a job preparatory program may substitute credit for a portion of the required four credits in English, or four credits in Mathematics or three credits in Science as provided for in the "State Course Code Directory."
-Career and Technical Education earnings that are used as substitution credits in one subject area shall not exceed two credits in each subject area, and if used in one subject area, may not be used as a substitute for any other subject area.
+Career and Technical Education earnings that are used as substitution credits in one subject area may not be used as a substitute for any other subject area.
 Career and Technical Education substitutions and approved Industry Certifications substituting for math and science credits will not count toward state university system admission requirements.